Non 'Consensus' Scientists:

 Graham Smith, Professor of Geography, University of Western Ontario, Canada

 Guy LeBlanc Smith, Ph.D.
-Geoscientist, Australia
+Geology, Australia

 H. Grant (H.G.)
 Goodell, Ph.D.
 Professor Emeritus of Environmental Science, University of Virginia, USA